-Passion Flower gained its name from the unique structure of its flowers and their symbolic importance.
-According to the plant's original catalogers, each of the flower's structures is religious in nature: the corolla reflects Christ's crown of thorns, the five stamens are for the five wounds in his hands, feet, and side, and the three stigmata are for the nails that were used to nail Christ to the cross.
+Passionflower gained its name from the unique structure of its flowers and their symbolic importance.
+According to the plant's original catalogers, each of the flower's structures can be seen as symbols of the Passion of Christ.
+The corolla reflects Christ's crown of thorns, the five stamens are for the five wounds in his hands, feet, and side, and the three stigmata are for the nails that were used to nail Christ to the cross.
 Whatever their religious significance, there is no question that passion flowers are beautiful and strange, especially the most commonly grown houseplant, the P. caerulea.
-But make no mistake: growing a successful passion flower is a bit like grabbing a tiger's tail.
+But make no mistake: growing a successful passionflower is a bit like grabbing a tiger's tail.
 They are robust, rampant vines under ideal conditions that may need frequent pruning to stay well behaved.

 - Light: Bright light, especially during the summer growing season.
 Full sun is preferable in the summer, with as much light as you can give during the winter.

 - Water: Keep the plants moist at all times during the growing season, and you might have to water larger plants twice a day in the heat.
 During winter, reduce watering but don't let them dry out.

 - Temperature: Warm in summer (household temperatures are fine) and colder in winter months (down to 50˚F at night).
 They are generally hardy, and even if they die back to the soil, they will likely recover next spring.

 - Soil: A rich, fast-draining mix is ideal.

 - Fertilizer: Fertilize adequately during the growing season, with controlled-release fertilizer and liquid fertilizer.